Harry Lee (shell collector)

-Harry Lee is an American shell collector.
-He has named 36 species and has had 18 others named for him.
-He is considered one of the top amateur experts in the field of mollusks.
-He is donating his collection, one of the world's largest, to the Florida Museum of Natural History at the University of Florida.
+Harry G. Lee was an American shell collector and physician.
+Over the course of his life, Lee named 36 species of Mollusca and has had 18 others named for him.
+He was considered one of the top amateur experts in the field of mollusks.
+He donated his extensive collection, one of the world's largest, to the Florida Museum of Natural History at the University of Florida.

+Lee attended Millburn High School, Williams College, and Weill Cornell Medicine.
+He started his medical career in 1974 and practiced internal medicine for 31 years.

-Lee lives in Citrus County, Florida and is married with two children.
+Lee lived in Florida and was married with three children.
+He died on January 8, 2024, at the age of 83 after suffering a stroke a month earlier.